AFP-Medialab/invid-verification-plugin/README.md

 ## Third party api keys

 This plugin use Google Analytics, Google Map and Slack API (for feedback).
-This tools required your own keys which can be sed in one config file: js/config.js.
+This tools required your own keys which can be set in one config file: js/config.js.
+You also need to set production variable to true.